Serge (fabric): History

 From early Saxon times, most English wool ("staples") was exported.
-In the early 16th century it went mainly to a Royal monopoly at Calais (then an English possession) and was woven into cloth in France or the Low Countries.
+In the early 16th century, serge became a Royal monopoly in Calais (then an English possession), and was woven into cloth in France or the Low Countries.
 However, with the French taking possession of the town during the Siege of Calais on 7 January 1558, England began expanding its own weaving industry.
-This was greatly enhanced by the European Wars of Religion (Eighty Years' War, French Wars of Religion); in 1567 Calvinist refugees from the Low Countries included many skilled serge weavers, while Huguenot refugees in the early 18th century included many silk and linen weavers.
+This was greatly enhanced by the European Wars of Religion (Eighty Years' War, French Wars of Religion); in 1567, Calvinist refugees from the Low Countries included many skilled serge weavers, while Huguenot refugees in the early 18th century included many silk and linen weavers.

-Wool worsted serges are known from the 12th century onward.
+Wool worsted serges are known of from the 12th century, onward.
 Modern serges are made with worsted warp and a woollen weft.

 Denim is a cotton fabric with a similar weave; its name is believed to be derived from serge de Nîmes after Nîmes in France.